senselogic/GAME_DEVELOPMENT_TEST/README.md

 They can be of four different types :

-*   The footman, a small knight holding a spike.
+*   The footman, a small knight holding a spear.
 *   The grunt, a fierce goblin holding an axe.
 *   The golem, a rock creature with deadly fists.
 *   The lich, a vicious witch shooting fireballs with her magical wand.